oduah-scot/sql-murder-mystery/README.md

 <h2>Project walk-through:</h2>

 <p align="center">
-solving the murder and loading the Db sql file with the hit givens: security photo showed there were two witness who lived at a house on "Northwestern Dr" and Annabel, somewhere on "Franklin Ave"<br/>
+solving the murder and loading the Db sql file with the hit given: security photo showed there were two witness who lived at a house on "Northwestern Dr" and Annabel, somewhere on "Franklin Ave"<br/>
 <img src="https://i.imgur.com/krgejJ8.png" height="80%" width="100%" alt="sql Analysis Steps"/>
 <br />